Verpitek/PanSpark/README.md

 JUMP end

 POINT do_something
-ECHO "x is greater than 5"
+PRINT "x is greater than 5"

 POINT end
 END